alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 For either of the above, let the Technical 2nd Line delivery manager know, so that they can update the schedule on [PagerDuty][].

 If you cannot make your shift because you’re ill, message the delivery manager and #govuk-2ndline-tech Slack channel.
-The corresponding standby developer will then take your place.

 If your working patterns are not compatible with a 9.30am-5.30pm shift, let the Technical 2nd Line team know so they can find extra support.